rvjc/free-mandelbrot/README.md

 experiment by a twelve-year old is not as crazy at it seems!
-It is actualy a very intuitive way of visualising our so-called "expanding" universe where all galaxies appear to be moving away from each other other at the same rate regardless of your point of reference.
+It is actualy a very intuitive way of visualising our so-called "expanding" universe where all galaxies appear to be moving away from each other other at the same rate regardless of our point of reference.

 You too can burrow down and let your imagination run riot.
-If you can master something as simple as a complex number then the universe is the limit :-)
+And if you can master something as simple as a complex number then the universe is the limit :-)

 ## Screenshots